 “Ask an Expert” is an occasional feature where we ask ecommerce experts questions from online merchants.
-For this installment, we address a question about hosting videos for search engine optimization purposes.
+For this installment, we address a question about hosting videos for search engine optimization.
 It comes from James Gaines, owner of UniqueSquared.com, an online store that sells audio equipment and related accessories.

-For the answer, we turn to Scott Smigler, founder and CEO of Exclusive Concepts, a Massachusetts-based Internet marketing firm that specializes in search engine optimization and pay-per-click advertising.
+For the answer, we turn to Scott Smigler, founder and CEO of Exclusive Concepts, a Massachusetts-based Internet marketing firm specializing in search engine optimization and pay-per-click advertising.
 Smigler is also a contributor to Practical eCommerce.

 James Gaines: I own UniqueSquared.com, an ecommerce site.
 We produce many product videos and tutorials and place them on our product pages.
 For search engine optimization, is it better to host our videos on our site or use public video services like YouTube or Vimeo?
 In other words, is there an SEO advantage to not using public sites for our tutorials that will be displayed on product pages?